fschaefer/Stately.js/README.md

     var machine = Stately.machine(statesObject);

 Both will return a new `stateMachine` object, with all events from all states attached to it.
 The machine will transition into the initial state (the first attached `stateObject`) immediately.
-In addition to the events the `stateMachine` object has a `getMachineState()` method, returning the current name of the machines state, and `bind()` and `unbind()` methods, to register callbacks to receive `notifications` when the machine transitions into another state.
+In addition to the events the `stateMachine` object has a `getMachineState()` method, returning the current name of the machines state, `getMachineEvents()`, returning possible events in the current state, and `bind()` and `unbind()` methods, to register callbacks to receive `notifications` when the machine transitions into another state.

 The `statesObject` is an object  with `stateObject` objects attached as properties.
 The property names of the `statesObject` are the `states` of the machine.
 The attached `stateObject` objects model the machines states with the property names as `events` and the connected functions as `actions`:

     var machine = Stately.machine({
         'STATE0': {